usgs/earthquake-eventpages/README.md

 ### Testing. ###
 1. Run grunt from the install directory.
-1. Change localhost:8080 to localhost:8080/?eventid=EVENTID
+1. In the browser URL Change localhost:8080 to localhost:8080/?eventid=EVENTID
    where EVENTID is the id of a specific event.
 Examples can be found by going to earthquake.usgs.gov and clicking on any earthquake under significant earthquakes, then pulling the id from the URL.